 A fundamental problem in learning image statistics that are sufficient for generalization and random synthesis is that images have enormously high dimensionality compared with the size of a reasonable database.
+So when trying to construct a model, one runs the risk of "over-fitting".
+When trying to estimate conditional distributions, there may never be enough data to fill the histograms.

-The is one of the problems of the "curse of dimensionality".
-One method to deal with this is to seek out probability distributions that have the same statistics (i.e. a small finite set of statistical features) as those measured from an available database (e.g. "1000 pictures of grass"), but are minimally constraining in other dimensions.
+Thes are some of the problems of the "curse of dimensionality".
+One method to deal with characterizing high dimensional textures is to seek out probability distributions that have the same statistics (i.e. a small finite set of statistical features) as those measured from an available database (e.g. "1000 pictures of grass"), but are minimally constraining in other dimensions.

 Suppose one has a collection of probability distributions that all have the same statistics.
-At one extreme, the original database itself defines a distribution-a random draw is just a pick of one of the pictures.
+At one extreme, the original database itself defines a distribution--a random draw is just a pick of one of the pictures.
 But this distribution has no "creativity" and leaves out a huge set of grass images that are not in the database.
 At the other extreme, is the maximum entropy distribution (Cover and Thomas, 1991).
+The connection between maximum entropy and the principle of symmetry in probability theory was described in the Mathematica notes on probability theory.